pages-themes/minimal/pages/guidelines/template.md

 ### Molecules involved

 Molecules involved can be found in the literature and prioritised according to their role in the disease.
-Databases such as Open Targets Platform (https://platform.opentargets.org) can be used.
-For example, for allergic asthma: https://platform.opentargets.org/disease/MONDO_0004784/associations.
+Databases such as [Open Targets Platform](https://platform.opentargets.org) can be used.
+For example, for allergic asthma: [MONDO_0004784](https://platform.opentargets.org/disease/MONDO_0004784/associations).

 ### Modules/hallmarks

 This section helps planning larger-scale building blocks (map modules) that reflect hallmarks of a disease.
-For example modules of the Atlas of Cancer Signalling Networks ACSN) include angiogenesis, innate immunity, adaptive immunity, regulated cell death, cancer-associated fibroblast, etc. (https://acsn.curie.fr/ACSN2/downloads.html).
-For learning more about the concept of disease hallmarks, please review “The hallmarks of cancer” (Hanahan & Weinberg, 2000, PMID: 10647931) and “Hallmarks of cancer: the next generation” (Hanahan & Weinberg, 2011, PMID: 21376230).
+For example modules of the [Atlas of Cancer Signalling Networks](https://acsn.curie.fr/ACSN2/downloads.html) (ACSN) include angiogenesis, innate immunity, adaptive immunity, regulated cell death, cancer-associated fibroblast, etc. For learning more about the concept of disease hallmarks, please review “The hallmarks of cancer” (Hanahan & Weinberg, 2000, [PMID: 10647931](https://pubmed.ncbi.nlm.nih.gov/10647931/)) and “Hallmarks of cancer: the next generation” (Hanahan & Weinberg, 2011, [PMID: 21376230](https://pubmed.ncbi.nlm.nih.gov/21376230/)).
 Modules can also be shaped according to the role of different cell types involved.

 ### Causes